xjtu-intsoft/MiniChecker/README.md

 # MiniChecker

-MiniChecker is a tool for detecting abusive data permission request (ADPR) behaviors in mini-programs.
+MiniChecker is a tool for detecting abusive data permission request behaviors in mini-programs.

 We implented MiniChecker base on *Codefuse-Query*  (from [Code-Fuse] github.codefuse-ai.CodeFuse-Query).